 How to register: Registration for this course will be available in Fall 2020.

 This program’s CEU information will be provided when course is open.

-This course will be available in March 2020 expiring March of 2021.
+This course will be available in Fall 2020.
 Please check back.

 This is an online course that will be provided through our learning platform.